ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Has Real Pet: Yes (5 Pets)
   - Exercises Regularly: No
   - Plays Games: Yes
-  - Place Where Usability Test was Taken: Lab
+  - Place Where Usability Test was Taken: Lava Lab
 - D
   - Has Real Pet: No
   - Exercises Regularly: Yes